davidcmorris/leadfromthehip/posts/about.md

 .. type: text
 -->

-# What does Lead from the Hip mean?

-## Lead from the Hip is when a person shares their personal experiences regarding leadership that naturally occurs during a conversation without prompting.
+Lead from the Hip is when a person shares their personal experiences regarding leadership that naturally occurs during a conversation without prompting.